shreejitverma/Mercer-Case-Study/README.md

 Two files need to be uploaded:
 (Please see the existing file and their structure in the Folder; make sure the uploaded file is consistent with their respective existing files in the folder)
-CMA.xlsx - (Please see the existing file in the Folder) CC Scen.xlsx - (Without Cumulative Returns)
+CMA.xlsx - (Please see the existing file in the Folder) CMA Corr.xlsx - (Optional) Correlation Matrix of the assets.(Only required if the assests are going to change) CC Scen.xlsx - (Without Cumulative Returns)
 Portfolio Allocation.xlsx - (All the allocation changes to be made here only)
 3. Click on 'Risk Return Caculation' button to see the respective result.